jdaw1/penrose_tiling/text/tsv.md

 7. The chosen path itself.

-8. Small dot markers in the north corner of all rhombii.
+8. Small dot markers in the north corner of all rhombi.

 9. Path labels, showing length (except for 5s) and Id, as no markers no lines only labels.